 It is natural to have questions when teaching about Wisconsin’s First Nations.
 Here are some common questions educators ask.
-Feel free to contact us with additional questions you may have!
+Contact us with additional questions!

-- How do I get started teaching American Indian Studies in Wisconsin?
+- How do I start integrating American Indian studies resources?

 - Which is the correct term – American Indian, Native American, or First Nations?